Grilled Halibut

 Get your shopping lists ready!
 The main part of the dish is super simple, but you’re definitely going to want to make the sides, too!
 Here’s what you need for the fish:

-• Cayenne, optional.
-I like just a kiss of heat, so I like to include the cayenne, but for my kids, I leave it off.
+• Cayenne: I like just a kiss of heat, so I like to include the cayenne, but for my kids, I leave it off.
 Whatever you like is absolutely perfect.

 Top down of the cooked cauliflower rice in a gray bowl with slices of lime and cilantro.

 The coconut cauliflower rice is one of the best parts of this recipe.
 It adds texture and crunch, and perfectly balances out the sweet strawberry guacamole and flakey fish.
-Here’s what you’ll need to make it:
+Coconut cauliflower rice goes great on salads, tacos, and more.
+You could also serve it over jasmine rice or any other grain you like.

-2. You can also substitute mango for the strawberries, or leave the fruit off completely if you’re following a low carb plan or you just prefer it!
+You can also substitute mango for the strawberries, or leave the fruit off completely if you're following a low carb plan or you just prefer it!
+This pineapple salsa would also be delicious.

-3. If you don’t have halibut, you can substitute any other white fish, like cod, grouper, or haddock.
+If you don't have halibut, you can substitute any other white fish, like cod, grouper or haddock.

 Grilled Halibut & Strawberry Guacamole - Finished Dish